ttrinh2306/segmentation_using_SAM2/README.md

 # Advanced Object Tracking: Rock Climber Detection Using SAM2
 This repository showcases my project using Facebook's Segment Anything Model 2 (SAM2) to track a rock climber in video footage.
 SAM2 is a cutting edge model for segmenting objects in both video and image data.
-In this project, I explored its capabilities by creating spatio-temporal masks, or ‘masklets,’ to highlight the climber's movements as they rappel down a crag.
+In this project, I explored its capabilities by creating spatio-temporal masks, or ‘masklets,’ to highlight the climber's movements as he rappels down a crag.

 ## Project Overview
 - **Model Used:** Facebook’s Segment Anything Model 2 (SAM2)